 The Fellowship has been instructed by the Lord to put together a collection of all the scriptures of the Latter Day Saint movement in a way not binding to the Fellowship, but as a library of books for all to study.
 We are going back to the original and restoring as much as possible by revelation and inspiration from the Lord Jesus Christ.
-Once completed, the scriptures in this library will look as follows:

 The Holy Bible